kubeshop/testkube/docs/docs/articles/jenkins-ui.md

 The Testkube Jenkins integration streamlines the installation of Testkube, enabling the execution of any [Testkube CLI](https://docs.testkube.io/cli/testkube) command within Jenkins Pipelines or Freestyle Projects.

-If you're looking to use Pipelines and Groovy scripts, then look at examples from [Testkube Jenkins Pipelines](./jenkins.md).
+If you are using Pipelines and Groovy scripts, then look at examples from [Testkube Jenkins Pipelines](./jenkins.md).

 ### Testkube CLI Jenkins Plugin